-For a more complete view of crustal anisotropy, two vertical profiles of crustal inherent S-wave anisotropy and dip angle are presented in Figure 14.
-The locations of the two profiles are shown in Figure 2b.
+For a more complete view of crustal anisotropy, two vertical profiles of crustal inherent S-wave anisotropy and dip angle are presented in Fig. 14.
+The locations of the two profiles are shown in Fig. 2(b).
 Profile A starts just north of the Kunlun fault east of the Qaidam basin, runs through the Songpan-Ganzi terrane of eastern Tibet and the Chuandian terrane, off the southeastern margin of Tibet, and into the Yunnan-Guizhou plateau.
 Profile B runs from the boundary between the Lhasa and Qiantang terranes in eastern Tibet, through the Qiangtang and Songpan-Ganzi terranes, and northeast off the Tibetan plateau to terminate just within the Ordos block.
-Figures 14a and 14b present the dip angles along these profiles in two ways: color-coded and also with orientation bars that lie along the foliation plane at 50 km lateral intervals.
+Figs 14(a) and (b) present the dip angles along these profiles in two ways: colour-coded and also with orientation bars that lie along the foliation plane at 50 km lateral intervals.
 The vertical bifurcation of the dip angle between the steeply dipping upper and shallowly dipping lower crust is the most striking feature of both profiles.
-The principal exception occurs near the southeastern border of Tibet where steeping dipping anisotropy appears throughout the entire crust (Fig. 14a).
-Figures 14c and 14d present inherent S-wave anisotropy (γ) and illustrates that along these profiles γ tends to grow with depth in the crust.
-In general γ is more homogeneous laterally than vertically, although it is smaller beneath the Ordos block than elsewhere along these profiles.
+The principal exception occurs near the southeastern border of Tibet where steeply dipping anisotropy appears throughout the entire crust (Fig. 14a).
+Figs 14(c) and (d) present inherent S-wave anisotropy (γ) and illustrate that along these profiles γ tends to grow with depth in the crust.
+In general, γ is more homogeneous laterally than vertically, although it is smaller beneath the Ordos block than elsewhere along these profiles.
 As discussed earlier, γ is poorly estimated below 50 km depth.

-Because the lower crustal dip angle is small across most of the study region, the strike angle for the lower crust has little significance.
-This may be one of the reasons why a single strike angle at each location across crust suffices to fit the data in Tibet.
-As discussed in section 6.1, this is related to the fact that there is very low amplitude apparent azimuthal anisotropy in the lower crust of Tibet.
+Because the lower crustal dip angle is small throughout most of the study region, the strike angle for the lower crust has little significance.
+This may be one of the reasons why a single strike angle at each location across the crust suffices to fit the data in Tibet.
+As discussed in Section 6.1, this is related to the fact that there is very low amplitude apparent azimuthal anisotropy in the lower crust of Tibet.